 Here at Bauder, we teach our students what it means to be Bauder BUCKS.

 The expectations of behavior are posted in every classroom.
 The Bauder BUCKS acronym is posted in classrooms, in the hallway, in the lunchroom, and the bathrooms.
-At the beginning of each quarter, teachers review/revisit the Bauder expectations in the classroom.
+At the beginning of each semester, our whole school reviews the Bauder expectations for our building.

 For more information, please visit the PBIS homepage.